 |LEMON LIME ‐ PRIMARY COLOR IS YELLOW||B values|

-Are you interested to be able to conduct testing as demonstrated from the case shwon above?
-Our weathering tester, Q-UV, can support you to do so.
-For the further inquiries, please contact us below.
+Are you interested to be able to conduct testing as demonstrated from the case shown above?
+Our weathering tester, Q-SUN, can support you to do so.
+For the further details, please check the following page.